First United Methodist Church of Gilmer

 Location.
 32° 43.744′ N, 94° 56.917′ W. Marker is in Gilmer, Texas, in Upshur County.
 Marker is at the intersection of North Montgomery Street and West Tyler Street, on the right when traveling north on North Montgomery Street.
 Touch for map.
 Marker is at or near this postal address: 105 North Montgomery Street, Gilmer TX 75644, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on September 11, 2019.
-This page originally submitted on September 11, 2019, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 38 times since then.
+It was originally submitted on September 11, 2019, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 78 times since then and 3 times this year.
 Photos: 1, 2. submitted on September 11, 2019, by Mark Hilton of Montgomery, Alabama.